Skip to main content

 Here’s what they are and how you can use them in GoodMetrics.

-👉 Note: utm_source and utm_medium are required to understand traffic origins.
-The others are optional, providing more granular detail when needed.
+utm_source and utm_medium are required.
+The others are optional for more granular tracking.

 GoodMetrics automatically captures UTM parameters whenever they’re present in a link to your site.